maggiechua/Ghost-Jobs-Research/README.md

 - Python 3.12
 - Pandas (data cleaning and transformation)
 - Matplotlib (data visualization)
-- Playwright (used to determine if a job listing is still active autonomously)
+- Playwright (used to determine if a job listing is still active autonomously--works on a small dataset, but not at scale without rotating proxies to circumvent anti-bot measures)

 ### Repository Structure

 ### Limitations
 - Existing pipeline is set according to pre-defined BLS sectors and occupations that I used for this project, so it will require manual changes to the classification in the webscrape_script.py in their respective data structures
 - Raw data cannot be made accessible through the repository due to sheer volume (100,000+ raw observations) and due to webscraping operting within a legal grey area, a synthetic dataset is provided instead
 - Due to time and budget constraints, the calculation of listing age was done by the day a listing was checked subtracted by the day it was posted.
-For more accurate listing age variables, rotating proxies will need to be utilized to bypass anti-bot measures, allowing Playwright to determine listing age accurately and efficiently.
+While the check_links.py is able to check job listing status successfully for Glassdoor and Indeed, it cannot operate at scale without triggering anti-bot measures.

 ### Future Work
 - Create an autonomous data pipeline following ETL principles that extracts and prepares data for analysis of job posting data for future studies